 Endovenous ablation (also called Endovenous Thermal Ablation) is a frequently used method for treating varicose veins, which affect approximately a quarter of the adult U.S. population.
 Varicose veins are superficial blood vessels that bulge and rise above the skin’s surface.
 These vessels are abnormally lengthened, twisted, or dilated and appear most often on the legs and thighs.

 Varicose veins can be uncomfortable and result in swelling of the legs.
-If left untreated they may lead to more serious medical problems.
-Patients with varicose veins can develop venous ulcers which are the result of venous insufficiency.
+If left untreated, they may lead to more serious medical problems.
+In addition, patients with varicose veins can develop venous ulcers, which are the result of venous insufficiency.
 The Novus Spine & Pain Center vein clinic uses endovenous ablation to alleviate the chronic pain, swelling, irritation, discoloration, and inflammation of varicose veins.